 This is a work in progress.
-Not done yet.
-Abends unexpectedly.
+It's getting better, doesn't abend.
+I still have to make sure that the FIELDS= and CHANGE= reports are correct.
 Eventually I'll include source code, and maybe a better description.
+The source code (so far) is in:

-The objective is, I was working on another program (pentominoes puzzle solutions), and needed a different kind of trace, one that triggers after #### of times that the trace routine is called.
+The background of SAYTRACE is; I was working on another program (pentominoes puzzle solutions), and needed a different kind of trace, one that triggers after #### of times that the trace routine is called.

 SAYTRACE is that different kind of trace.
 Normally, you set a break point and stop when you get there.
 But what if you only want to stop on the 30,000th time through?
 Have I got a deal for you.
 SAYTRACE allows you to do that.
 How does it work you might ask?

-First you do an initial run, and see that your program messed up after the ####th time you posted a trace line.
+First you do an initial run, and see that your program messed up after the ####th time the trace line was displayed.
 So what you want to do is code STOP=#### so you can stop at that point, or maybe 1 or 2 entries before it, to let you can see what's going on.

 How does it work?
-First you need to set up the control block.
-Then, you can check your progress, at many different points in the program by calling the trace routine (use the SAY macro) from everywhere that seems interesting.
+First you need to set up the control block (with SAYINIT).
+Then, you can check your progress, at many different points in the program by calling the trace routine (using the SAY macro) from everywhere that seems interesting.
 The trace routine reports the total number of times trace was called, and also the number of times from each specific location.
-The report is generally via WTO, but could be written to a file.
+The report is generally via WTO, but can be written to a file.
 A couple of sample print lines via WTO will contain, the LABEL that it's called from (or program location) 2 count fields, (total # calls, and # calls from this location), optionally, up to 7 registers (2 and 3 in this sample) and selected memory locations you want to see.
 For example:

 TESTLOOP 07 03 R2=000FFA3C R3=F4F4F4F4 0092 D507A000